-Status Register Write Disable (SRWD) SR1[7]: Places the device in the Hardware Protected mode when this bit is set to 1 and the WP# input is driven low.
-In this mode, the SRWD, BP2, BP1, and BP0 bits of the Status Register become read-only bits and the Write Registers (WRR) command is no longer accepted for execution.
-If WP# is high the SRWD bit and BP bits may be changed by the WRR command.
-If SRWD is 0, WP# has no effect and the SRWD bit and BP bits may be changed by the WRR command.
-The SRWD bit has the same non-volatile endurance as the main flash array.
+Status Register Write Disable (SRWD) SR1[7]: Places the device in the Hardware Protected mode when this bit is set to '1' and the WP# input is driven LOW.
+In this mode, the Write Registers (WRR) command is no longer accepted for execution, effectively locking the state of the SRWD bit, BP bits, and Configuration Register bits by making the Status Register and Configuration Register read-only.
+If WP# is HIGH, the SRWD bit and BP bits may be changed by the WRR command.
+If SRWD is '0', WP# has no effect and the SRWD bit and BP bits may be changed by the WRR command.
+The SRWD bit has the same nonvolatile endurance as the main flash array.

 Program Error (P_ERR) SR1[6]: The Program Error Bit is used as a program operation success or failure indication.
-When the Program Error bit is set to a 1 it indicates that there was an error in the last program operation.
+When the Program Error bit is set to '1', it indicates that there was an error in the last program operation.
 This bit will also be set when the user attempts to program within a protected main memory sector or locked OTP region.
-When the Program Error bit is set to a 1 this bit can be reset to 0 with the Clear Status Register (CLSR) command.
+When the Program Error bit is set to '1', this bit can be reset to 0 with the Clear Status Register (CLSR) command.
 This is a read-only bit and is not affected by the WRR command.

 Erase Error (E_ERR) SR1[5]: The Erase Error Bit is used as an Erase operation success or failure indication.
-When the Erase Error bit is set to a 1 it indicates that there was an error in the last erase operation.
+When the Erase Error bit is set to '1', it indicates that there was an error in the last erase operation.
 This bit will also be set when the user attempts to erase an individual protected main memory sector.
 The Bulk Erase command will not set E_ERR if a protected sector is found during the command execution.
-When the Erase Error bit is set to a 1 this bit can be reset to 0 with the Clear Status Register (CLSR) command.
+When the Erase Error bit is set to '1', this bit can be reset to 0 with the Clear Status Register (CLSR) command.
 This is a read-only bit and is not affected by the WRR command.

 Block Protection (BP2, BP1, BP0) SR1[4:2]: These bits define the main flash array area to be software-protected against program and erase commands.
-The BP bits are either volatile or non-volatile, depending on the state of the BP non-volatile bit (BPNV) in the configuration register.
-When one or more of the BP bits is set to 1, the relevant memory area is protected against program and erase.
+The BP bits are either volatile or nonvolatile, depending on the state of the BP nonvolatile bit (BPNV) in the configuration register.
+When one or more of the BP bits is set to '1', the relevant memory area is protected against program and erase.
 The Bulk Erase (BE) command can be executed only when the BP bits are cleared to 0's.
-See "Block protection" on page 63 for a description of how the BP bit values select the memory array area protected.
-The BP bits have the same non-volatile endurance as the main flash array.
+See "Block protection" on page 70 for a description of how the BP bit values select the memory array area protected.
+The BP bits have the same nonvolatile endurance as the main flash array.